2018 ICPA WA Council

 Amanda believes access and delivery of education contributes to the strength of country communities.
 She is looking forward to being involved with ICPA in her community and beyond.
 It's the easiest part of having to send our students away.

 Bianca lives in the Hyden-Karlgarin area of the south east Wheatbelt with her husband Andrew and three boys, where they operate a family farm.
-Bianca and Andrew have three beautiful boys, the eldest is in his first year at university, one is at boarding school in Perth and they still have one at home attending the local primary school.
+Bianca and Andrew have three beautiful boys, the eldest is enjoying life to the fullest whilst working as a landscaper and playing WAFL football for West Perth, one has found a happy school place at WA College of Agriculture in Cunderdin in Perth and the youngest is at boarding school in Perth.

 When she is not helping on the family property, Bianca is interested in desktop publishing and she has worked at the local CRC and many other businesses in town as is often the way in a small rural town.

-Bianca is a member of Hyden branch where she has held the position of Treasurer and more recently, President.
+Bianca is a member of Hyden branch where she has held the position of Treasurer and President.
 Bianca became a State Councillor in 2015 and during her first year took on the role of Publicity Officer.
 Over the years, Bianca has been instrumental in helping Bits & Pieces Editor, upgrading our WA page on the website and working to improve our social media publicity.
+She is currently WA Treasurer and Webmaster (Publicity Officer)

-Apart from encouraging her boys’ junior football pursuits, Bianca loves to spend any available time camping and now the lakes are full skiing with her family.
-She also enjoys a sneaky read of a book over an extended cup of tea
+Apart from encouraging her boys’ football pursuits, Bianca loves to spend any available time camping and now the lakes are full skiing with her family.
+She also enjoys a sneaky read of a book over an extended cup of tea.

 Carol lives in Binnu, a small farming community 500kms north of Perth, where together with her husband Rohan, they operate a broad acre cropping property.
 They have 2 children who both attended boarding school in Perth.
 Carol has a great interest and passion for Early Childhood Education which for her has been the foundation for a lifelong love of learning.